angelarazzell/venmo-median-degree/README.md

 Given a file input of Venmo transactions, this solution parses the transactions to:

-- Build a graph of users and their relationship with one another.
+1. Build a graph of users and their relationship with one another.

-- Calculate the median degree of a vertex in a graph and update this each time a new Venmo payment appears (i.e. each new line in the file).
-Calculates the median degree across a 60-second sliding window.
+2. Calculate the median degree of a vertex in a graph and update this each time a new Venmo payment appears (i.e. each new line in the file).

+3. The transactions included for (2) fall within a a 60-second sliding window of the maximum transaction date parsed so far.

 The vertices on the graph represent Venmo users and whenever one user pays another user, an edge is formed between the two users.